Chestnut Avenue, Silsoe, Bedfordshire MK45 4GP

 Music

-This half term we are developing our compositional skills by:
+This term we are going to further develop our compositional skills which will include:

 Reading in KS2